-- 1. The main tasks of a Technical Commission shall be: - (a) to follow the technical and scientific progress within its field and report thereon to the Congress; - (b) to provide initiative in technical and scientific progress, especially by establishing Working Groups, arranging International Symposia, and organizing experiments on research; - (c) to identify the results of research and development in order to present them for discussion at the Congress; - (d) to propose actions leading to the promotion and evaluation of the photogrammetry, remote sensing and spatial information sciences, and to assist the Council in defending these proposals to the authorities concerned; - (e) to assist in international standardization activities in subject matters related to the photogrammetry, remote sensing and spatial information sciences; - (f) to promote continuing education by organizing tutorials; - (g) to report to Council on the implementation of their program in accordance with Bylaws and Technical Resolutions. - (h) to submit an annual report on its areas of responsibility to the Society.
-The report should include activities and the state of the science and technology of the Commission and Working Groups. - 2.
-Activities in the photogrammetry, remote sensing and spatial information sciences shall be divided into eight areas of major interest and each area shall be entrusted to a Technical Commission.
+- 1. The main tasks of a Technical Commission shall be: - a. to follow the technical and scientific progress within its field and report thereon to the Congress; - to provide initiative in technical and scientific progress, especially by establishing Working Groups, arranging International Symposia, and organizing experiments on research; - c. to identify the results of research and development in order to present them for discussion at the Congress; - to propose actions leading to the promotion and evaluation of the photogrammetry, remote sensing and spatial information sciences, and to assist the Council in defending these proposals to the authorities concerned;

+- e. to assist in international standardization activities in subject matters related to the photogrammetry, remote sensing and spatial information sciences; - f. to promote continuing education by organizing tutorials; - g. to report to Council on the implementation of their program in accordance with Bylaws and Technical Resolutions. - to submit a report as requested by Council on its areas of responsibility to the Society.
+The report should include activities and the stateof-the-art of the science and technology of the Commission and Working Groups. - 2.
+Activities in the photogrammetry, remote sensing and spatial information sciences shall be divided into five areas of major interest and each area shall be entrusted to a Technical Commission.
 The areas of responsibility for the Technical Commissions shall be as follows: